Les Misérables (musical): 10th anniversary concert (1995)

-25th Anniversary Concert (2010)
+25th anniversary concert (2010)

-The 25th Anniversary Concert of the West End production was held at The O2 in North Greenwich, South East London, United Kingdom, on Sunday, 3 October 2010 at 1:30 pm and 7:00 pm.
-It featured Alfie Boe as Jean Valjean, Norm Lewis as Javert, Lea Salonga as Fantine, Nick Jonas as Marius, Katie Hall as Cosette, Jenny Galloway as Madame Thénardier, Ramin Karimloo as Enjolras, Samantha Barks as Éponine, Matt Lucas as Thénardier, Mia Jenkins as Young Cosette, Rob Madge as Gavroche, Hadley Fraser as Grantaire, Earl Carpenter as the Bishop of Digne, and Cameron Blakely as Bamatabois.
+The 25th Anniversary Concert of the first West End production was held at The O2 in North Greenwich, South East London, United Kingdom, on Sunday, 3 October 2010 at 1:30 pm and 7:00 pm.
+It featured Alfie Boe as Jean Valjean, Norm Lewis as Javert, Salonga as Fantine, Nick Jonas as Marius, Hall as Cosette, Galloway as Madame Thénardier, Karimloo as Enjolras, Samantha Barks as Éponine, Matt Lucas as Thénardier, Mia Jenkins as Young Cosette, Rob Madge as Gavroche, Hadley Fraser as Grantaire, Carpenter as the Bishop of Digne, and Blakely as Bamatabois.
 Casts of the current London, international tour, original 1985 London, and several school productions took part, comprising an ensemble of three hundred performers and musicians.
 The concert was directed by Laurence Connor & James Powell and conducted by David Charles Abell.

-Staged West End concert (2019–2021)
+The All-Star Staged Concert (2019–2021)

 From 10 August to 2 December 2019, the musical was performed as a staged concert version at the Gielgud Theatre in the West End during the refurbishment of the adjacent Sondheim Theatre.
 Featuring a cast and orchestra of over 65, it starred Ball (Javert), Boe as (Valjean; Owen-Jones at some performances), Fletcher (Fantine), Lucas and Katy Secombe (Thénardiers) Rob Houchen (Marius), Bradley Jaden (Enjolras), Ako (Éponine), Kerhoas (Cosette), and Carpenter (Bamatabois).
 Simon Bowman played the Bishop of Digne for eight days after which Carpenter took over the role alongside his other two parts.
 The final concert was filmed and broadcast live to cinemas on 2 December and has since been released on home video and as an album.
 The concert returned for a run at the Sondheim Theatre from 5 December 2020.
 Due to the COVID-19 pandemic, the audience were socially distanced and capacity was limited to 50%.
 Under local COVID restrictions, the show was suspended on 16 December 2020 after 10 performances (Boe played Valjean for eight, and Owen-Jones twice).
 It reopened on 20 May 2021 and ran until 5 September with Robyns as Valjean, Jaden as Javert, Lucie Jones as Fantine, Carey and Gabrielle as the Thénardiers, Ako as Éponine, Apps as Marius, Jamie Muscato as Enjolras, Charlie Burn as Cosette, Carpenter as the Bishop of Digne, Blakely as Bamatabois/Babet, and at certain performances Dean Chisnall as Valjean.